dalibo/emaj/README.md

 In production environments, it brings a good solution to:

  * keep an history of updates performed on tables to examine them in case of problem
- * set inter-batch savepoints on group of tables,
+ * set inter-batch savepoints on groups of tables,
  * easily "restore" this group of tables at a stable state, without being obliged to stop the cluster,
  * handle several savepoints during batch windows, each of them been usable at any time as "restore point".